vaibhavsingh31390/graphql/README.md

 # graphql

-A learning phrase for graphql.
+A learning phrase for graphql